-graphtik.compose (name, op1, operations, needs=None, provides=None, merge=False, method=None, overwrites_collector=None) \rightarrow graphtik.netop.NetworkOperation instances passed to this compose object is itself a graph operation created by an earlier use of compose the sub-operations in that graph are compared against other operations passed to this compose instance (as well as the sub-operations of other graphs passed to this compose instance).
-If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears).
+- name (str) A optional name for the graph being composed by this object. - op1 syntactically force at least 1 operation - operations Each argument should be an operation instance created using operation. - merge (bool) If True, this compose object will attempt to merge together operation instances that represent entire computation graphs.
+Specifically, if one of the operation instances passed to this compose object is itself a graph operation created by an earlier use of compose the sub-operations in that graph are compared against other operations passed to this compose instance (as well as the sub-operations of other graphs passed to this compose instance).
+If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears). - node_props added as-is into NetworkX graph, to provide for filtering by NetworkOperation.narrowed().